goprimer/primer-ios-sdk/README.md

 * We have a [Quick Start Guide](http://ios.goprimer.com/docs/quick-start) to help you get Primer up and running in your iOS app in less than 10 minutes.

-* If your app uses user account follow up with our [Quick Authentication Guide](http://ios.goprimer.com/docs/quick-authentication-guide) to get account authentication with Primer tied into your app's user system.
+* If your app uses user accounts, follow up with our [Quick Authentication Guide](http://ios.goprimer.com/docs/quick-authentication-guide) to get account authentication with Primer tied into your app's user system.

 * Upgrading from v2?
 We have an [Upgrade Guide](http://ios.goprimer.com/docs/upgrade-guide) to cover you.